tersesystems/blindsight/docs/src/main/paradox/usage/context.md

 Blindsight does not use MDC for managing context, and does not touch thread local storage.
 Instead, it uses markers and builds up those markers for use in structured logging.
 This is especially useful for events.

-@@@ note

-Blindsight does not use MDC, and does not recommend its use.

-There are many reasons to not use MDC.
-It is inherently limiting as a `Map[String,String]`.
-It must be managed carefully in asynchronous programming to resolve the Map.
-It is mutable -- it will only contain the last written values in the map at the time of logging, and no record is kept of prior values.
-It is static -- it cannot be swapped out, enhanced, placed behind a proxy, or otherwise managed.
-And finally, MDC fails silently.
-When something goes wrong in MDC, it's anyone's guess what cleared it.

-@@@

-The assumption is that you will be using the @ref:[Logstash Bindings](structured.md) and [Terse Logback](https://tersesystems.github.io/terse-logback).
+The assumption is that you will be using the @ref:[structured logging](structured.md) and [Terse Logback](https://tersesystems.github.io/terse-logback).
 You should also read through how to create your own [markers](https://tersesystems.com/blog/2019/05/18/application-logging-in-java-part-4/) for use in logging.

 ## Marker Context